opentofu/opentofu/SECURITY.md

 ### Fix and disclosure SLOs

-* All reports to security@opentofu.org will be triaged and have an initial response within 3 business days.
+* All vulnerability reports will be triaged and have an initial response within 3 business days.

 * Privately disclosed issues will be fixed or publicly disclosed within 90 days